Skip to main contentScroll Top

 It remains theoretically free even if a donation is requested in writing, this remains at your discretion.

-This temple is therefore mainly visited for its large statue of a reclining Buddha whose head rests on a lotus flower, called Phra Buddha Sai Yat.
-37 meters long and 8 meters high, the statue which is located behind the ruined ubosot, was once embedded in a viharn, but this has also collapsed to the level of the foundations.
+The interest of Wat Lokaya Sutha resides in its large reclining Buddha statue, called Phra Buddha Sai Yat, whose head rests on a lotus flower.
+37 meters long and 8 meters high, the statue, which stands in front of the ruined ubosot, was once embedded in a viharn, but the latter also collapsed, leaving only its foundations visible.

-The place remains sacred after all these years and the statue is often covered with a long orange cloth.
+The place remains sacred after all these years.
 Thais regularly come to make offerings and pray.
-Small precision, the current version of the reclining Buddha is the result of a series of renovations started in the 50s.
+For a long time, I saw this statue covered with a long orange cloth, symbolizing the monks' robes.
+Just to clarify, the current version of the reclining Buddha is the result of a series of renovations begun in the 50s.

 Apart from the ruins of the ubosot and its prang, one can see on the side of the road, just south of the large statue, an ancient tower where the bell of the call to prayer was located.
 Discreet on a side away, to the north of the statue, this time, is a curiosity with a small chedi in a Lanna style, in a conical shape.